syncthing/syncthing-android/README.md

-This a fork.
-There are no builds of it on GPlay nor F-Droid.
-Head to the "releases" section for builds.
-Please open an issue under this fork if you need help.

-Important: Please don't file bugs at the upstream repository "syncthing-android" if you are using this fork.

 # Major enhancements in this fork are:
 - UI explains why syncthing is running or not running according to the run conditions set in preferences.
 - A welcome wizard guiding you through initial setup on first launch or if mandatory prerequisites are missing like for example the storage permission.